Hamilton cycles in random geometric graphs: Introduction

 \section{Introduction}

-In this paper we mainly consider one of the frequently studied models for random geometric graphs, namely the Gilbert Model.
-Suppose that $S_n$ is a $\sqrt n\times \sqrt n$ box and that $\cP$ is a Poisson process in it with density 1.
+In this paper we mainly consider one of the frequently studied models for random geometric graphs, namely the Gilbert model.
+Suppose that $S_n$ is a $\sqrt n\times\sqrt n$ box and that $\cP$ is a Poisson process in it with density 1.
 The points of the process form the vertex set of our graph.
 There is a parameter $r$ governing the edges: two points are joined if their (Euclidean) distance is at most $r$.

 Having formed this graph we can ask whether it has any of the standard graph properties, such as connectedness.
 As usual, we shall only consider these for large values of $n$.
-More formally, we say that $G=G_{n,r}$ has a property {\em with high probability} (abbreviated to \whp) if the probability that $G$ has this property tends to one as $n$ tends to infinity.
+More formally, we say that $G=G_{n,r}$ has a property \textit{with high probability} (abbreviated to whp) if the probability that $G$ has this property tends to one as $n$ tends to infinity.

 Penrose~\cite{Pen} proved that the threshold for connectivity is $\pi r^2=\log n$.
-In fact he proved the following very sharp result: suppose $\pi r^2=\log n +\alpha$ for some constant $\alpha$.
+In fact he proved the following very sharp result: suppose $\pi r^2=\log n +\alpha$ for some constant~$\alpha$.
 Then the probability that $G_{n,r}$ is connected tends to $e^{-e^{-\alpha}}$.

-He also generalised this result to find the threshold for $\kappa$-connectivity: namely $\pi r^2 =\log n +(\kappa-1)\log\log n$.
+He also generalized this result to find the threshold for $\kappa$-connectivity for \mbox{$\kappa\ge2$}: namely $\pi r^2 =\log n +(2\kappa-3)\log\log n$.
+[Since the reader may be surprised that this formula does not work for $\kappa=1$ we remark that this is due to boundary effects: the threshold for $\kappa$-connectivity is the maximum of two quantities: $\log n+(\kappa-1)\log\log n$ to $\kappa$-connect the central points and $\log n+(2\kappa-3)\log\log n$ to \mbox{$\kappa$-connect} the points near the boundary.
+If one worked on the torus instead of the square, then these boundary effects would disappear.]

 Moreover, he found the ``obstruction'' to $\kappa$-connectivity.
 Suppose we fix the vertex set (i.e., the point set in $S_n$) and ``grow'' $r$.
 This gradually adds edges to the graph.
 For a monotone graph property $P$ let $\cH(P)$ denote the smallest $r$ for which the graph on this point set has the property $P$.
 Penrose showed that